7 Reasons Workplace Health Promotion Programs Work (Here’s the Proof) 2022

 |Study Focus||Number of Studies||Average Study Length||Average ROI|

 Among the 22 different studies that looked at workplace health promotion programs and healthcare costs, the average return on investment was 3.27.
 This means that for every dollar that was spent on the program the company saved $3.27 because of reduced healthcare costs.

-Last year researchers evaluated the impact of the WellSteps wellness program at a large school district.
+Last year, researchers evaluated the impact of the WellSteps wellness program at a large school district.
 Here is the actual healthcare cost trend for this worksite.
-After four years of heath promotion this worksite is actually spending less on healthcare costs than it did before the program began.
-For every dollar they spent on heath promotion they saved $3.3.
+After four years of health promotion, this worksite is actually spending less on healthcare costs than it did before the program began.
+For every dollar they spent on health promotion, they saved $3.30.

 Source: Merrill et al. 2015

 Anyone who still thinks workplace health promotion programs don’t improve health is choosing to completely ignore hundreds of peer-reviewed scientific research papers that say otherwise.

 4) Workplace Health Promotion Programs Improve Productivity